 The thing is, YouTube will continue to test your video with different audiences over time.
 Eventually, the discovery system may find a receptive audience down the road and off to the races you go.

-In some cases your video may complement a popular video from another YouTuber.
-So, once someone is done watching the big video, some of the audience with continue to watch yours.
+In some cases, your video may complement a popular video from another YouTuber.
+For example, once someone is done watching the big popular video, some of the audience might click to watch your video.

-However, if another video comes along and earns more attention, traffic can eventually drop off or stop from that traffic source.
+However, if another video comes along and earns more attention, your traffic can eventually drop off or stop from the popular video traffic source.

-Videos can be discovered because an influencer shares it in social media.
+Videos can be discovered by an influencer who shares them on social media.
 YouTube videos are

 When it comes to YouTube SEO, you should follow the best SEO practices.
 Consider the title tag as the most important real estate on your YouTube page.
 Everything should be related to the title.
 Your video should fulfill the promise of the title.
 Make your title interesting while still containing your keywords.
 Trust me, it takes practice.

 You should use the description section to expand the idea of your video.

 Remember YouTube likes to keep people on its platform.
 If your video is sending too many people off of YouTube, then why would YouTube want to promote it?

 Tags are like keywords.
 They really don’t carry much weight in YouTube anymore.
 However, they do have some weight, especially as a guide for YouTube immediately after you launch your video (first few hours).
 So, make sure you fill them out well with video-specific keywords, phrases, and common misspellings.
 Yes, YouTube says they use tags for spell check.